 Fundacio Miró Museum – Facts

 Opening hours: Tuesday to Saturday from 10.00 – 19.00 (October – June),

 10.00 – 20.00 (July – September),

 Sundays and public holidays from 10.00 – 14.30

 Reduced: 6,00 Euros (students and persons over 65 years)

 How to get to Fundacio Miró Museum?

 Bus line 50 from Plaza Universitat or Plaza de Espanya.
-Or by metro take the grren line L3 to Parallel, switch to the funicular (included in the metro ticket) up to Montjuic.
-Turn right and walk about ten minutes until you reach Fundacio Miró Museum.
+Or by metro take the green line L3 to Parallel, switch to the funicular (included in the metro ticket) up to Montjuic.
+Turn right and walk for about ten minutes until you reach Fundacio Miró Museum.

-Further information and current special exhibitions please take a look on www.fundaciomiro-bcn.org.
+For further information and current special exhibitions please take a look at www.fundaciomiro-bcn.org.